Alberton, Prince Edward Island: Agriculture

 The agriculture industry in areas surrounding Alberton is dominated by farmers growing potatoes that are used for table stock, French fries, potato chips or cooking, although a significant number of seed growers are in the area as well.

 Education

-In 2011 Holland College West Prince Campus opened the doors in a beautiful new facility located in the centre of Alberton.
-The town has private day care and publicly funded kindergarten facilities, as well as Alberton Elementary School (gr.1-6, 234 students).
-Students are also transported by bus to the more centrally located M.E.
-Callaghan School (gr.
+In 2011 Holland College West Prince Campus opened the doors in a new facility located in the centre of Alberton.
+The town has private day care and publicly funded kindergarten facilities, as well as Alberton Elementary School (gr.
+1–6, 234 students).
+Students are also transported by bus to the more centrally located Merritt E. Callaghan Intermediate School (gr.
 7–9, 378 students) and Westisle Composite High School (gr.
 10–12, 748 students), both being located in nearby communities.

 Infrastructure

 Transportation

 Alberton is located on Route 12, which is part of the North Cape Coastal Drive.
 The town is several kilometers northeast of Route 2, the main provincial east–west secondary highway.
 Alberton Harbor in Northport is administered by the small craft harbors division of the federal Department of Fisheries and Oceans.